joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 Go the the websensors scratchpad, and try running the code above and capture its output.
 Try the same using the emulator to run it on a real GrovePi.

-# Final knowledge check - To infinity and beyond....
+# Final knowledge check

 Now you know how to write python code and run it on Raspberry Pi, on your computer, or on the web, here are a few final knowledge check activities:

-1) Get one of the more complicated sensors, e.g. digital humidity and temperature (DHT), or accelerometer.
+1. Get one of the more complicated sensors, e.g. digital humidity and temperature (DHT), or accelerometer.
 Read the documentation on the [sensor reference](grovepi5_sensor_index.html) and try and write a script to output the data from the sensor.
-2) The `graphs` module, (documented at [grovepi display](grovepi5_sensor_index.html)) lets you show little line graphs on the display (or in the browser in websensors).
+2. The `graphs` module, (documented at [grovepi display](grovepi5_sensor_index.html)) lets you show little line graphs on the display (or in the browser in websensors).
 Try and use this to show a graph of some sensor data on your Raspberry Pi screen.